jabezborja/tagalang/README.md

 ## Tukuyin Functions
 Tukuyin is inspired by Python's 'def' which really derives from the word 'define'.
-And just like Python, it almost has the same function structure but Pinoice does not depend on indentation, but in 'TAPOS' and 'PAGTATAPOS' like Kung statements.
+And just like Python, it almost has the same function structure but TagaLang does not depend on indentation, but in 'TAPOS' and 'PAGTATAPOS' like Kung statements.

 To establish a new function: